bloominstituteoftechnology/Android_UnitTest_Calculator/README.md

 # Android Test Driven Design Calculator

+## Deprecated.
+This material has been relocated to [https://github.com/LambdaSchool/Sprint-Android-Code-Quality-Assignments/tree/master/M03/Assignment].
+This repository may be deleted in the future.

 For this app, you'll bulid a simple, basic calculator.
 The difference, is that you'll be using Test Driven design to do it.
 > You will also not be building a UI for this as we will be using TDD to do that for the next assignment.